 “You never change things by fighting the existing reality.
 To change things, build a new model that makes the existing model obsolete.” ~ R. Buckminster Fuller

-Ballroom Marfa is pleased to participate in this year’s Texas Biennial by showcasing the work of artist Alyce Santoro.
-With a background in both marine biology and scientific illustration, Alyce Santoro has been exploring the intersection of art and science for over twenty years.
+Ballroom Marfa showcased the work of artist Alyce Santoro in the 2011 Texas Biennial.
+With a background in both marine biology and scientific illustration, Santoro has been exploring the intersection of art and science for over twenty years.
 Widely known as the inventor of Sonic Fabric — an audible textile composed of recorded audiotape — Santoro’s interdisciplinary projects weave together philosophy and physics with ecology and social activism in quirky and provocative ways.

-Santoro came to Far West Texas from Brooklyn, NY in 2006 to develop holistic modes of investigation and to experiment with socially and ecologically sustainable means to work and live.
-A 1970s school bus converted into a solar powered studio, a greenhouse, rainwater harvesting systems, and the extensive use of recycled and found materials as building and art supplies have been integral parts of her research.
+Santoro originally came to Far West Texas from Brooklyn, NY in 2006 to develop holistic modes of investigation and to experiment with socially and ecologically sustainable means to work and live.
+A 1970s school bus converted into a solar-powered studio, a greenhouse, rainwater harvesting systems, and the extensive use of recycled and found materials as building and art supplies have been integral parts of her research.

-Santoro holds a BS in Marine Biology from Southampton College in Southhampton, New York, and a Graduate Certificate in Scientific Illustration from the Rhode Island School of Design in Providence, Rhode Island.
+Alyce Santoro holds a BS in Marine Biology from Southampton College in Southampton, New York, a Graduate Certificate in Scientific Illustration and an MA in Nature-Culture-Sustainability Studies from the Rhode Island School of Design in Providence, Rhode Island.
 Her work is exhibited internationally in venues ranging from the San Diego Museum of Contemporary Art, the Museu d’Art Contemporani in Barcelona, Spain, and the Gwangju Design Biennale.

 The Synergetic Omni-Solution and its educational programs have been made possible through the generous support of Jeff & Toni Beauchamp and the Texas Commission on the Arts.
 Special thanks to Alamo Beer Company, San Antonio, TX; Mike Bianco; Rob Crowley; Jeff Fort; Alberto Halpern; Kathleen O’Keefe; Ruby & Enrique Madrid; Marfa Burrito, Marfa, TX; Marfa Independent School District; Lorna Leedy & Peter Maggio; Julian Mock; and Susan Penney.